U.S. Study Abroad Assistance Fund

 - AC Study and Research Abroad Programs

 - Overseas Flagship Programs

-- Youth Exchange and Study Abroad (YES)
+- Kennedy-Lugar Youth Exchange & Study (YES) Abroad

 - Professional Fellows Program (PFP)

-- a U.S. citizen or permanent resident;
+- U.S. citizen or permanent resident;

 - Pell Grant eligible, Free and Reduced Meal (FARM) eligible, or a TRiO Program participant;